• Home

 The glaring omission of the national debt stands in stark contrast to the rapidly deteriorating fiscal reality facing the United States.
 In October 2025, the U.S. Treasury Department reported that the national debt had surged past the $38 trillion mark, having climbed by $1 trillion in a little over two months.
 According to the Peter G. Peterson Foundation, a nonpartisan fiscal watchdog, that represented the fastest rate of growth outside the COVID-19 pandemic, twice the rate seen since 2000.

 The consequences of this rapid borrowing are already rippling through the economy.
 Interest payments on the national debt have become the fastest-growing category in the federal budget, currently totaling roughly $1 trillion annually.
 Over the next decade, these interest costs are projected to balloon to $14 trillion, threatening to crowd out vital public and private investments.
 A Yale Budget Lab report in March 2025 highlighted that ballooning federal debt exerts upward pressure on inflation and interest rates.
-Furthermore, the U.S. Treasury’s Bureau of Fiscal Service has explicitly warned that current policy places the nation on an “unsustainable fiscal path.”
+Furthermore, the U.S. Treasury’s Bureau of the Fiscal Service has explicitly warned that current policy places the nation on an “unsustainable fiscal path.”

 Trump’s silence on the national debt also ignores a rare point of bipartisan consensus among the American public.
 According to a January 2026 index sponsored by the Peterson Foundation, an overwhelming 82% of voters agree that lawmakers must spend more time addressing the national debt.
 Across the political spectrum, voters said they viewed debt reduction as a pressing issue, with 89% of Republicans, 75% of Democrats, and 70% of independents classifying it as a “top-three priority” for the president and Congress.
 Voters remain deeply concerned about the country’s fiscal direction, especially following a tumultuous 2025 marked by record spending, the highest interest costs ever, and a historic government shutdown.

 However, fiscal experts maintain that current policies and political gridlock are severely compounding the issue.
 The ongoing government shutdown, which recently entered its third week, adds billions to federal expenses and postpones necessary budgetary reforms.
 With the U.S. no longer holding a top credit rating from any of the three major agencies, the pressure is mounting.
-Even as the President declares that “the golden age of America is upon us,” the looming $39 trillion debt remains an unavoidable, if unspoken, shadow over the nation’s finances.
+Even as the president declares that “the golden age of America is upon us,” the looming $39 trillion debt remains an unavoidable, if unspoken, shadow over the nation’s finances.

 About the Author